gazette/core/README.md

 *also* serving as the system-of-record for all historical data which has passed through those streams, no matter how old or large in volume.

-It features powerful **labels** and **selectors** mechanisms for tagging and querying over event streams, similar to those of Kubernetes.

-It minimizes operational risk by delegating both storage and high-volume replay to elastic BLOB stores like S3.
+It delegates storage and high-volume replay to elastic BLOB stores like S3.
 Brokers themselves are ephemeral and disposable.
 The cluster scales and recovers from faults in seconds.
+Its architecture obviates the common need for separate batch and real-time systems by providing the capabilities and advantages of both.

+It features a rich library for building scaled, available streaming applications in Go with exactly-once semantics.
+Applications may process against a remote database, or may use embedded stores such as RocksDB for fast and tunable storage of keys & values, or even SQLite for full SQL support.
+The library manages details such as durable replication of embedded stores, allocation of hot standbys, and fast fail-over, so that users can focus on their business logic.
+Gazette also offers a "batteries included" command-line tool which makes quick work of integrating existing applications.

-It seeks to be cost-efficient by best utilizing cloud pricing structures and being careful to minimize inter-zone data transfers.
+Brokers and applications are easily operated by container platforms like Kubernetes, and offer familiar primitives such as declarative YAML specifications and a powerful *labels* & *selectors* mechanism for tagging and querying over objects.
+Gazette seeks to be cost-efficient by best utilizing cloud pricing structures and being careful to minimize inter-zone data transfers.

-It features a rich library for building fault-tolerant, highly available, highly stateful streaming applications in Go, as well as a "batteries included" command- line tool which makes quick work of integrating existing applications.

 Where to Start
 ==============